Yvelious/device-plugin-switcher/README.md

 Choose which Obsidian community plugins should be enabled on desktop, mobile, both, or disabled — while keeping one shared Obsidian configuration folder.

+## What it does

+Device Extensions Switcher adds a simple table to the plugin settings.

+For each installed community plugin, you can choose one of four modes:

+- **Both** — enabled on desktop and mobile
+- **Desktop only** — enabled only on desktop
+- **Mobile only** — enabled only on mobile
+- **Disabled** — disabled everywhere

+When Obsidian starts, the plugin detects whether it is running on desktop or mobile and applies the correct plugin state.

 ## Why this plugin exists

 Obsidian already supports using a different configuration folder for different devices, for example: